Certain L2-norms on automorphic representations of SL(2): Introduction

 is bounded for every $\epsilon >0$ even though the natural map

 is not bounded unless $\epsilon \geq 2$.
 In terms of the parameter $\epsilon$, there is a natural barrier at $\epsilon=0$, namely, as $\epsilon \rightarrow 0$, the norms of these bounded operators go to infinity.\\ \\ We shall remark that our estimates are true for all nonuniform lattices of any finite covering of $SL(2, \mathbb R)$ (see Theorem \ref{main1}).
-In addition, the first bound with $\epsilon >0$ also holds for for discrete series $D_n$ (see Cor. \ref{discrete}).
-They are proved by studying the $L^2$-norms of Fourier coefficients of the automorphic distribution, defined in Schmid (\cite{sc} and Bernstein-Resnikov (\cite{br}).
-Similar theorem can be established for automorphic representations of $GL(n, \mathbb R)$ (\cite{hegl}).
-We shall mention one problem worthy of further investigation.\\ \\ {\bf Problem}: Let $G$ be a semisimple Lie group, $\Gamma$ an arithmetic lattice and $S$ a Siegel domain.
+In addition, the first bound with $\epsilon >0$ also holds for discrete series $D_n$ (see Cor. \ref{discrete}).
+They are proved by studying the $L^2$-norms of Fourier coefficients of the automorphic distribution, defined in Schmid (\cite{sc}) and Bernstein-Resnikov (\cite{br}).
+For the general linear group $GL(n, \mathbb R)$, similar results should hold.
+The following problem is worthy of further investigation.\\ \\ {\bf Problem}: Let $G$ be a semisimple Lie group, $\Gamma$ an arithmetic lattice and $S$ a Siegel domain.
 Find the best exponents $\alpha$ such that